-The ADAU1361 is a low power, stereo audio codec that supports stereo 48 kHz record and playback at 14 mW from a 1.8 V analog supply.
+The ADAU1961 is a low power, stereo audio codec that supports stereo 48 kHz record and playback at 35 mW from a 3.3 V analog supply.
 The stereo audio ADCs and DACs support sample rates from 8 kHz to 96 kHz as well as a digital volume control.
-The ADAU1361 is ideal for battery-powered audio and telephony applications.

 The record path includes an integrated microphone bias circuit and six inputs.
 The inputs can be mixed and muxed before the ADC, or they can be configured to bypass the ADC.
-The ADAU1361 includes a stereo digital microphone input.
+The ADAU1961 includes a stereo digital microphone input.

-The ADAU1361 includes five high power output drivers (two differential and three single-ended), supporting stereo headphones, an earpiece, or other output transducer.
+The ADAU1961 includes five high power output drivers (two differential and three single-ended), supporting stereo headphones, an earpiece, or other output transducer.
 AC-coupled or capless configurations are supported.
 Individual fine level controls are supported on all analog outputs.
 The output mixer stage allows for flexible routing of audio.

-The serial control bus supports the I2C and SPI protocols.
-The serial audio bus is programmable for I2S, left-/right-justified, and TDM modes.
+The serial control bus supports the IC and SPI protocols.
+The serial audio bus is programmable for IS, left-/right-justified, and TDM modes.
 A programmable PLL supports flexible clock generation for all standard integer rates and fractional master clocks from 8 MHz to 27 MHz.